vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ## Keyboard

 My keyboard requirements were: wireless, silent, smooth typing, large Shift and Enter keys, volume controls, and a numpad.
-Think Apple Magic Keyboard, but with a numpad and media and brightness function keys.
+Think Apple Magic Keyboard, but with a numpad plus media and brightness function keys.

 The [Logitech MX Keys S (Qwerty)](https://www.logitech.com/en-eu/shop/p/mx-keys-s.920-011587) was the obvious choice.
 It exceeds my wish list, switches between three devices, lights up when your hands approach, and charges via USB-C.